thotz/rook/design/object-bucket/object-bucket.md

 ## Proposed Feature

-Provide Rook-Ceph Object users the ability to request buckets via an ObjectBucketClaim, similar to requesting a Persistent Volume using a Persistent Volume Claim.
+Provide Rook-Ceph Object users the ability to request buckets via an ObjectBucketClaim, similar to requesting a volume using a Persistent Volume Claim.

 ### Overview